calebboyd/xbin/README.md

 `xbin` is just a cli tool to manage a small portion of node's build configuration.

 `xbin` does the following
- - Facilitates passing commands to `configure` and `make` stages of building node
+ - facilitates passing commands to `configure` and `make` stages of building node
+ - facilitates passing custom command line options
- - modifies `node.gyp` to add additional "core modules" (your application bundle)
+ - modifies `node.gyp` to include additional "core modules" (your application bundle)
+ - disables v8 and node command line flags by modifying `src/node.cc`

 ### Node Versions

-Right now it is only confirmed to work on Node v4.4.4.
+Should work on versions >= 4.4.1
 No plans exist to support anything but the latest LTS releases.

 ### Use Cases